Chapter environment (load once, reuse in subsequent code cells)

 Prefix:

-bc1pFormat: Bech32m encoding
+bc1pFormat: Bech32m encoded

 Example: